nandinihegde/Starbucks_Capstone_project/README.md

 We are interested to answer the following two questions:

 Which offer should be sent to a particular customer to let the customer buy more?
-Which demographic groups respond best to which offer type?
+Which offer has the maximum reactions

 ## Dataset Descriptions
 The notebook available here showcases work related to the above questions.